Spurs keep playoff hopes alive with 123-105 win over Rockets

 WIN-WIN

-Regardless of whether the Spurs make the playoffs or not, Spurs coach Gregg Popovich is proud of how his young players have stepped up in during their time in the bubble.
+Regardless of whether the Spurs make the playoffs, Popovich is proud of how his young players have stepped up in during their time in the bubble.

 “Part of it is you have to be realistic,” Popovich said.
 “I don’t think our chances of winning the championship were great at the beginning of this, nor are they now.
 If that’s a fact, then you need to do everything you can to develop and be prepared for next season.